preservim/vim-pencil/README.markdown

 * Sets up buffer for word processing
 * Use for editing markdown, textile, documentation, etc.
-* Configures wrap mode, auto-detecting from modeline if present
+* Configures wrap mode, auto-detecting via modeline if present
 * Adjusts navigation key mappings to suit the wrap mode
 * For hard line breaks, enables Insert-mode only autoformat
 * Creates undo points on common punctuation